IMP Logo

 My father, Syed Mohammed Abbas Rizvi and grandfather, Syed Haider Abbas Rizvi.
 Rourkela, Orissa.
-Circa 1960
+1960

 Image and Narrative contributed by Rizvi Amir Abbas Syed.